Alexei-JS/git-exercises/README.md

-# tasks-manager
+# git-exercises
-Java-based tasks manager for routine optimization and flexible long-term planning.
+This repository is creating for tasks about git-technology